 - Our favorite deshedding tool.

 - Designed to get underneath the topcoat.

 - Ergonomic handle.

 - Reduces shedding by up to 90%.

-The FURminator is one of the most popular and instantly recognizable brushes on the market, and for good reason.
+The FURminator is one of the most popular and instantly recognizable brushes on the market, and for a good reason.
 This tool does exactly what it says.
-It rids your German Shepherd of all that bothersome fur that they would otherwise shed all over your house.
+It rids your German Shepherd of all that bothersome fur they would otherwise shed all over your house.
 Its specialist design allows it to reach through the overcoat deep down to the undercoat.
 It removes all the dead hair and dander both easily and effectively.

 We love that this tool has a great safety feature in the form of skin guards that glide over his skin effortlessly and prevent the blades from digging into his skin.
 While slightly more expensive, the brand justifies the cost based on previous results and consumer sentiment.

 Andi’s Large Pin Brush

 - Budget-friendly pin brush.